 Say It Awkward

-Do you know what might help this mom?
+Do you know what might help these moms or me?
 Going up and telling her she is doing a good job.
-Telling her that you can tell she is tired but her kid is dressed and not hurting himself or others, so it’s a win.
-Let that mom know, even if it is awkward that she is doing great.
+Telling her that you can tell she is tired but her kid is dressed and not hurting himself or others, so it is a win.
+Let that mom know, even if it is awkward, (here is a post I wrote about how to say it awkward) that she is doing great.
 That as long as she loves her kids (which all moms do!!) then everything will be okay.

-Don’t give that mom the eye roll, and judge her on her parenting.
-Give her a smile of encouragement, and go about your day.
+Do not give that mom the eye roll, and judge her on her parenting.
+Stop judging how she is taking care of her child.
+Instead, give her a smile of encouragement, and go about your day.
 Or better yet, help her out if there is something you can do real quick for her, like finish grabbing her groceries or entertain her kiddo for a second.

 There is so much pressure today to be the perfect mom.
 What we shouldn’t do, as mamas, is judge other moms.
 So quit the judging.
-As my tagline says, we are all in this together.
+We are all in this together.
 At the end of the day, we all love our kids, and we are all mamas trying to raise our kids to be happy and healthy.